JJunHan/ESP32-Thermal-Gyro/README.md

 # ESP32 Thermal Gyro

-Mini project consisting of an ESP32 with thermal and gyro sensors
+Mini project that i designed on EASYEDA consisting of an ESP32 with thermal and gyro sensors

 ![Sample](source/sample.png)